CareCru/cc-analytics-wiki/Production.md

   * entryDate must be prior to the current day
   * deletedAt must be null
   * isCompleted must be true
-    * `EXCEPTION: Tracker prior to 3.21.0 does not reliably set isCompleted and therefore must be ignored from consideration`
+    * `EXCEPTION: the following release ignore isCompleted: Tracker before 3.21.0, `
   * in rare cases when duplicate entries exist for one pmsId, then the maximum totalAmount present across those records is used in the evaluation
   * `Note: isDeletedFromPms is not evaluated at this point`
 </details>